joseeden/All-Things-Docker-and-Kubernetes/lab53_EKS_IAM_and_RBAC/README.md

 $ kubectl get pods -A
 ```

-## Part 1: Create a cluster admin
+## Part 1: Create the Users

-This is actually similar to the [Before we start](#before-we-start) section since the first user we created already has cluster-level privileges.
-However in Part 1 of this lab, we need to create an additional cluster admin that doesn't have console access.
+### Create the three IAM accounts with no permission

-### Create the cluster admin user
+Let's start with creating the new users in the IAM console.
+Note that we'll be using our own "k8s-admin"  that has an *AdministratorAccess*.

-We can simply follow the same steps:
+Create the *k8s-user-2* with no IAM permissions.

 1. Login to the AWS Management Console.
 2. Go to IAM > Users > Add users